miyagi-dev/miyagi/docs/index.md

-# headman
+# roundup

-_headman_ is a component development tool for JavaScript templating engines.
+_roundup_ is a component development tool for JavaScript templating engines.

 ## Benefits

-- No overhead in your project by running _headman_ without any configuration files.
+- No overhead in your project by running _roundup_ without any configuration files.
 - Works with any folder structure (as long as you have one folder per component).
 - Helps you developing your components encapsulated.
 - Validates your components for HTML and accessibility violations.